 It’s common to have lymph nodes under the arm removed as part of surgery for breast cancer.

 While having lymph node surgery increases the risk of a condition called lymphoedema, having nodes removed or having lymphoedema does not affect the overall ability of the immune system to fight infection.

-Many people have been contacted asking them to stay home for at least 12 weeks and to avoid face-to-face contact.
+Many people were initally asked to stay home for at least 12 weeks and to avoid face-to-face contact.

-This is called shielding and is being done to protect people who are at the highest risk of serious illness from the coronavirus.
-Shielding is being paused in many places, and the guidance on shielding changed on 31 May 2020.
-You can find out more about this on the gov.uk website.
+This is called shielding and was being done to protect people who are at the highest risk of serious illness from the coronavirus.
+Shielding is being paused in many places, and the guidance on shielding varies depending on where you live and may be subject to change.

-Some people due to have hospital treatment for breast cancer might find their treatment is delayed.
-This could be to help minimise their risk of infection or as the NHS tries to cope with unprecedented demand.
+Some people due to have hospital treatment for breast cancer might have had their treatment delayed.
+This could have been to help minimise their risk of infection or as the NHS tried to cope with unprecedented demand.

 Doctors will decide whether to delay someone’s treatment with the input of the multidisciplinary team and should fully discuss these decisions with all patients.

 If you’re concerned about a delay to your treatment, it’s best to speak to your breast care nurse or treatment team.

 It’s natural to feel worried if your treatment has been delayed.
 Our Helpline team are here if you need to talk.

 Some people due to have radiotherapy may be told it will be given over a shorter period than originally planned.